sisl/Draftcheck.jl/README.md

 It will return true if all checks pass and false otherwise.

-## Whitelist
+## Allowed

-We can specify which errors to ignore in a file called `whitelist.txt` in the directory from which we run the check command.
+We can specify which errors to ignore in a file called `allowed.txt` in the directory from which we run the check command.
 The file must appear identical in format to the output produced by Draftcheck.jl.
-One workflow is to pipe the output of Draftcheck.jl to `whitelist.txt` and then remove any lines we want to preserve as errors.
+One workflow is to pipe the output of Draftcheck.jl to `allowed.txt` and then remove any lines we want to preserve as errors.

 ## Rules